 The Link Between Gluten & Acne

 The link between gluten and acne is less direct and defined.
-Not everyone who consumes gluten will break out.
+Not everyone who eats gluten will break out.
 However, it seems to be problematic for those who consume a lot of it or have a sensitivity to it.

-First and foremost, gluten-containing foods tend to be high glycemic.
+Firstly, gluten-containing foods tend to be high glycemic.
 Most people consume wheat and gluten in the form of processed foods or baked goods.
 For example, bread, cereal, pasta, muffins, cookies, crackers, pancakes, pretzels, and the like.

 All refined carbohydrates are higher glycemic than their unrefined counterparts.
 A high glycemic diet is associated with acne.
 Eating refined carbohydrates once in a while as part of an overall low glycemic diet shouldn’t be problematic.
 But eating refined carbohydrates for breakfast, lunch, dinner, and snacks, will be.

 Thirdly, in those who are sensitive to it, consuming gluten regularly can cause increased intestinal permeability or leaky gut.
 A leaky gut changes the gut microflora and sparks chronic inflammation while depleting your antioxidant reserves.
 This can indirectly cause problems with your skin.
 (28)